skiingbeast2025/85A-TPU-Dry-Box-Time-Calculator/README.md

 # 85A-TPU-Dry-Box-Time-Calculator

-A simple desktop app that helps 3D printing enthusiasts figure out how long to dry their 85A TPU filament before, during, and after printing.
+A simple desktop app that helps 3D printing enthusiasts calculate pre-print, during-print, and post-print drying times for 85A TPU filament.
-Features a dark GUI, quick calculations, and built-in drying tips.
+Features a modern dark/light GUI, quick calculations, and the app saves every run to a local `history.json` and shows a scrollable in-app history so you can review past print durations and previous recommended pre/during/post drying times.

 ![Screenshot](assets/screenshots/Dry_Box_Time_Calculator_V1.1.png)